pachadotdev/economiccomplexity/inst/paper.md

 # Summary

-Economic complexity is a state-of-the-art line of research that started back nearly ten years ago and introduces network theory concepts to study different social sciences issues related to international trade and income inequality.
+Economic complexity introduces network theory concepts to different social science considerations related to international trade and income inequality.
+With the bulk of literature established in the last decade, the field of economic complexity is relatively new.
 Its approach starts from representing international trade data as a bipartite network that connects countries to the products that they export.

-Seminal papers in economic complexity are @productspace2007, that introduces graphs to explore trade diversification and export opportunities, and
+Seminal papers in economic complexity are: @productspace2007, which introduces graphs to explore trade diversification and export opportunities; and
-@buildingblocks2009, that develops dedicated metrics of complexity.
+@buildingblocks2009, which develops dedicated metrics of complexity.
 These two articles are expanded and interpreted in @atlas2014, whose typesetted equations were translated to code in the R package **economiccomplexity**.